JiriSlof/KnowledgeBase/MS System Center.md

 For example, a single processor server with 4 cores requires 16 Server ML Core licenses, and a 4-processor server with 8 cores on each processor requires 32 Server ML Core licenses.

 - Client Managed License (CML)
+    - Software Assurance is included with all Client MLs.
+    - Client MLs include the right to run the Management Server software and MS SQL Server.

 ## License mobility
 - License Mobility is not available and also not benefit of SA.